Good Hotel Guide Review

 10. 2 suites.

-bar, restaurant, club room, games room, free Wi-Fi, in-room TV (Freeview), unsuitable for disabled.
+cocktail bar, restaurant, cafe & bar lounge, games/private dining/meetings room, in-room TV (Freeview), car parks (fee) nearby, unsuitable for disabled.

 in public areas.